babut227/SurveyApp/README.md

   Survey Name

-Create a Default Organization Level Value of the custom setting BaseConfiguration and add the address of the site to it - exclude the leading scheme (http:// or https://) but remember to include the path if there is one.
+Create a Default Organization Level Value of the custom setting BaseConfiguration and add the address of the site to it - exclude the leading scheme (http:// or https://) but remember to include the path if there is one - e.g. for the dev org I tested this on the site address field is:

+   df13bg-developer-edition.eu2.force.com/webinar

 Create a Survey and add a few survey questions.
 You'll need to fill in the option fields when using radio buttons or checkboxes.